eeg3/workspaces-portal/README.md

 1. The AWS account must be setup for SES for production usage.
 By default, SES is locked down, and needs to be [moved out of the Amazon SES Sandbox](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
 2. Amazon WorkSpaces at the most basic level should be setup.
 This includes setting up a Directory Services directory and registering it for WorkSpaces.

+### GitHub Creation

+1. Create a GitHub repository that mirrors the project repository.
+2. If the repository is private, navigate to https://github.com/settings/tokens/new to generate a new Personal Access Token for the pipeline to use.
+3. Give the token an appropriate name, and select: `repo` and `admin:repo_hook`.
+4. Save the Personal Access Token as it will be entered into the CloudFormation deployment.

 ### CloudFormation

 Deploying the application starts by running the `deploy.json` file inside CloudFormation.
 The `deploy.json` template will ask for the following parameters: